dune-community/dune-gdt-pymor-interaction/README.md

   git submodule update --init --recursive
   ```

-* Take a look at `config.opts/` and find settings and a compiler which suits your
+* Take a look at `config.opts/` and find settings and a compiler which suits your system, e.g. `config.opts/gcc`.
+The
-  system, e.g. `config.opts/gcc-debug`.
-The important part to look for is the
-  definition of `CC` in these files: if, e.g., wish to use clang in version 3.8 and
+  important part to look for is the definition of `CC` in these files: if, e.g., you wish to use clang in version 3.8
-  it is available as `clang-3.8`, choose `OPTS=clang-3.8-debug`, if it is available
-  as `clang`, choose `OPTS=clang-debug`.
+  and clang is available on your system as `clang-3.8`, choose `OPTS=clang-3.8`, if it is available as `clang`, choose
+  `OPTS=clang`.
 Select one of those options by defining

   ```
-  export OPTS=gcc-debug
+  export OPTS=gcc
   ```

-  If you have the `ninja` generator installed we recommend to make use of it by
+  If you have the `ninja` generator installed we recommend to make use of it by selecting `OPTS=gcc.ninja` (if such a
-  selecting `OPTS=gcc-debug.ninja` (if such a file exists), which usually speeds up
+  file exists), which usually speeds up the builds.
-  the builds.

 * Call